 Some tracking shots may not have tanks or dozens of stunt men, but if they can combine and enhance the different categories outlined above, a tracking shot will multiply its effectiveness by two or three times.

-Our list attempts to rank these shots but in truth it will always come down to personal preference and the quality of the entire film can play a part.
+Our list attempts to rank these shots but in truth it will always come down to personal preference and the quality of the entire film.

 There are a ton of great tracking shots in this film, from the opening scene, to the car ambush near the beginning of the film, and truly the entire movies is made up of a collection of really great tracking shots.